 Investigators are also working to figure out how and where the fire started in the home.
 They did find evidence gasoline could have been a factor.

 The case is being investigated by the Ada County Critical Incident Task Force, which does an independent investigation of all uses of lethal force by law enforcement in Ada County.

 Boise Police is the lead agency for this incident.

 Investigators are still determining how many rounds our deputies fired.
 It is unknown if the man shot at deputies.

-Investigators would like to hear from anyone who noticed anything suspicious in the Linder/Amity roads neighborhood over the last several days or has any other information about what happened.
+Investigators would like to hear from anyone who noticed anything suspicious in the Linder/Amity roads neighborhood during the end of September or has any other information about what happened.

 They can call Ada County’s non-emergency dispatch line at (208) 377-6790 or Crime Stoppers at (208) 343-2677, or send an email to firstname.lastname@example.org

 Ada County Sheriff Steve Bartlett wants to thank Boise and Meridian Police; the Ada County Coroner’s Office; Meridian and Kuna fire departments; and the Bureau of Alcohol, Tobacco, and Firearms for all their help on such a complex and demanding case.